StevenBlack/vocab/README.md

 ### encephalesthenia
 Exhaustion due to emotional stress rather than lack of sleep or physical work.
-A person who deals with an impending lawsuit by taking naps constantly is probably suffering from encephalesthenia.

 ### encomium